|Graduation:||Bachelor of Science|

 This, together with visible knowledge of the needs of the "mathematics users" results in the entry ticket to a crisis-proof workplace.
 Needs such as the choice of application subjects in mathematics, for the sector of economics and finance, for applications in natural and engineering sciences in computational mathematics or usually for mathematical physics.

-- The Bachelor's degree program Mathematics is divided into so-called modules.
+- The Bachelor's degree program Mathematics is divided into modules.
 Each module is completed with a module exam comprising one to two lectures.
 Passed examinations are awarded ECTS credits (not to be confused with the grades!), which should be equivalent to a workload of about 30 hours.

 - In the first two semesters, with a substantially fixed curriculum, you will become familiar with the basics.
 In the second part of the study (semester three to six), you can choose lectures and seminars according to your inclinations.
 Towards the end of your studies, you will prepare your written bachelor thesis under the supervision of a lecturer.